Adversarial Detection: Attacking Object Detection in Real Time: Preliminaries

 \subsubsection{\textbf{Digital Patch} (Fig. \ref{fig:digital_patch})}

 In 2018, Liu etc al. designed the DPatch \cite{liu2018dpatch} to attack the Faster R-CNN object detection model \cite{ren2015faster}.
 The DPatch is location-independent, which means that it can be placed anywhere in the input image.
-Another notable digital patch is the TOG attack, presented in 2020 by Chow et al. This generates a 40x40 adversarial patch to fool object detection models into misclassifying objects to which the patch is attached.
+Another notable digital patch is the TOG attack, presented in 2020 by Chow et al \cite{chow2020adversarial}.
+They generated a 40x40 adversarial patch to fool object detection models into misclassifying objects to which the patch was attached.